 The opioid crisis.
 Over the last several years, it’s received a lot of press.
-Most folks are aware of drugs like heroin and morphine, but many are unaware of the most potent opioid of them all: fentanyl.
+Most folks are aware of drugs like heroin and Opioid Pain Medication, but many are unaware of the most potent opioid of them all: fentanyl.
 What makes this drug special, and is it more dangerous than heroin?

 In this post, we’ll answer this and more.
 Learn key facts about fentanyl that can help you spot trouble usage in others—or yourself.
 Find out what treatment options are available and what withdrawal is like.

 If used only as directed, and for the duration specified by a medical professional, fentanyl can be an amazing pain reliever, especially in cases such as terminal cancer.

 Due to its effectiveness in nullifying pain, prescriptions have increased in recent years.
 However, fentanyl is one of the most addictive prescription drugs.
 The only drug that comes close in sheer addictive potential is, perhaps, methamphetamine.
 We’ll explore how the drug changes the brain to bring about addiction later in this post.

 For now, it’s enough to know that fentanyl is in a class of drugs known as opioids.